Redbird FMX 1000/cl AATD (Advanced Aviation Training Device)

 - Complete terrain and airport database

-The FMX was designed to be reconfigurable, allowing the flight school to use one simulator to represent all of the airplanes in their training fleet.
+The FMX was designed to be reconfigurable, allowing the flight school to use one simulator to represent airplanes in our training fleet.
 It’s versatile enough to be used for Single or Multi-engine training and can represent glass panel aircraft as well as traditional 6-pack configurations.
-Each simulator comes with one configuration of your choice from our library of available aircraft.

 What is a Redbird FMX?